 The Fair Work Commission (FWC) is known for sometimes making unfair dismissal decisions which arguably are counter-intuitive and/or contrary to community standards and expectations.
 The following case, in which a Qantas employee was caught stealing and later lied about the stealing, is an excellent example.

 On 14 February 2016, nine Qantas crew members were taken to a room and searched.
 One of the crew members named David Dawson was found to have 1 can and 1 bottle of beer in his jacket, a 50ml bottle of gin in his bag and two 50ml bottles of vodka in his trouser pockets.

 In his response to the allegation that he had attempted to steal the alcoholic beverages, Dawson initially denied the allegation claiming that they were inadvertently pocketed by him as a result of serving passengers.

-Given these factors, Deputy President Lawrence held that a penalty other than dismissal would have been appropriate.
+Given these factors, Deputy President Lawrence held that the dismissal was harsh and that a penalty other than dismissal would have been appropriate.

 Another controversial aspect of the decision was the way in which Deputy President Lawrence arrived at awarding Dawson the maximum amount of compensation allowed under section 392(5) of the Fair Work Act 2009 (Cth):

 “The Applicant earned $67,462 per annum.
 I am satisfied that he would have remained a flight attendant for the rest of his working life which could have been 15 or so years.
 He could have earned $1,011,930…

 “The Applicant has not earned income since the dismissal, but he has not sought employment…

 “It is appropriate to adjust the compensation to take account of the fact that I have found that there is a valid reason for the dismissal.
 The compensation will be reduced to $500,000 on this ground…